 What if I don’t have a Bachelor’s Degree?

 Will I still qualify for a specialty occupation?
 It is possible to substitute experience for education.
 As a general rule of thumb three (3) years of experience in a specific job is equal to one (1) year of education, so the lack of a bachelor’s degree doesn’t automatically disqualify you from E-3 status.

 What if my degree is unrelated to the specialty occupation?

-This is where experience matters, and Lightman Law Firm has the experience needed to guide you the E-3 process.
+This is where experience matters and Lightman Law Firm has the experience needed to guide you through the E-3 process.

 A good Immigration lawyer will closely evaluate your unique circumstances and find the connections between specific coursework and your work experience.
 Using this strategy it may be possible to obtain an evaluation equating your education and work experience (or just education) to the equivalent of a certain degree.

 What type of documents and information do I need to submit for an E-3 visa application?

 Documentation requirements vary depending on whether you apply directly at the consulate or go through a USCIS service center.